Henrik Heikel

-Henrik Heikel (14 January 1808 – 14 March 1867) was a Finland-Swedish educator and priest.
+Henrik Heikel (14 January 1808 – 14 March 1867) was a Finland-Swedish educator and Lutheran pastor.

 Life

 Heikel was born in Oulu, Finland in 1808.
 He began his studies in 1823, receiving his master of philosophy degree in 1832.
-Heikel became a lecturer in philosophy and natural history at Åbo Gymnasium, now Åbo Academy, in Turku (Åbo) in 1835 and vicar of the Evangelical Lutheran Church of Finland in Pedersöre in 1861.
+Heikel became a lecturer in philosophy and natural history at Åbo Gymnasium in Turku (Åbo) in 1835 and vicar of the Evangelical Lutheran Church of Finland in Pedersöre in 1861.
 Heikel took a great interest in many public affairs and held a position in the Diet of Finland in 1863–1864 and 1867.
 He donated funds for the establishment of a children's school in Turku.
 At his own expense he set up a home for the deaf in Pedersöre in 1861, which was later taken over by the state.
 During the last famine in Finland he lent 30,000 marks to peasants.
 As an educator he published Lärobok i geometrien ('Textbook in Geometry'), containing six books of Euclid's Elements and practical applications (3rd edition 1871).

 Heikel married Wilhelmina Johanna Schauman and had eleven children.
 His children included Viktor Heikel, a gymnastics teacher and educator; Felix Heikel, a bank manager and politician; and Anna Heikel, an educator and head of the school for the deaf founded along with her father.
 He was also the uncle of philologist and historian Ivar Heikel and grandfather of ethnologist Yngvar Heikel.